 Steam is, by its very definition, hotter than water in its liquid state.
 Sure, there is steam in the bathroom when you’re taking a shower, but it’s floating all over the place and out through the cracks around the door.
 The heating pad traps it right against your skin, where it’s harder to escape.

 For this reason, a moist heating pad can actually be better than a hot shower or a hot tub.

 Granted, it’s not as much of a whole-body experience, but if you are trying relax one specific part of your body, this is what you want.
 Try it… you’ll see what I mean.

 I just love it because it’s so quick, easy, and cheap.
 A spa in a 12″ x 24″ rectangle.

-There is a third part that came with my heating pad—a sponge, that you wet in the sink and then place over the inner cover.
-Um… I lost mine.
+I’ll be honest with you… I don’t have a picture of the sponge.
+Because I lost mine.
 But it’s no big deal because I’ve found that wet paper towels draped over the inside cover work just as well.

 1) Put a towel down on your bed/chair before you get started.
 Not to be gross, but you want your skin to be dripping by the time the thing’s really heated up.

 2) Make sure there aren’t any cracks on the inside cover before you use it.
 It’s only waterproof when the electrical bits are all sealed up.

 3) When you’re done using the heating pad, be sure to wipe the moisture up right away.
 When water evaporates from your body, it actually takes heat with it.
 (This is why sweating helps to cool us down).
 In the winter, you will be cold if you leave the steam on your skin to dry up on its own.

 Buying a moist heating pad: